bmarcy-me/go-surf-forecast/README.md

 ## To do list
-- [x] api endpoint returning the best surf spot and the best time to go there
+- [x] API endpoint returning the best surf spot and the best time to go there
-- [x] querying stormglass at startup and store weather data in a db
+- [x] querying stormglass at startup and storing weather data in a database
-- [ ] using the db instead of static json files
+- [ ] using the database instead of static json files
-- [x] docker for api server an db
+- [x] docker for API server and database
 - [ ] add tests

-## Stormglass
-If you need a stormglass api key, create a free account on https://stormglass.io/

 ## Clean
-To purge your docker env, in the root directory of the project, run the following commands:
+To purge your docker environment, in the root directory of the project, run the following commands:

 ```sh
 cd docker